-Strategies for reducing the risk of slope failure will vary depending on local risk factors.
-General approaches include:
+Strategies for reducing the risk of slope erosion and failure include:

 - Avoid land disturbances and placing structures on or near steep slopes

 - Establish and maintain vegetation to stabilize slopes

 - Use erosion-control measures to minimize erosion during land disturbances

 - Avoid placement of stormwater facilities, outfalls, or septic drainfields on slopes or near top of slopes –overland flow should be directed away from slopes when possible